 - (1) Includes provision for uncollectible interest, which is included in finance charges and other revenues, and changes in expected future recoveries. - (2) Charge-offs include the principal amount of losses (excluding accrued and unpaid interest).
 Recoveries include the principal amount collected during the period for previously charged-off balances.
-Net charge-offs are calculated as the net of principal charge-offs and recoveries. - (3) Includes provision for uncollectible interest, which is included in finance charges and other revenues.
+Net charge-offs are calculated as the net of principal charge-offs and recoveries.

 We manage our Customer Accounts Receivable portfolio using delinquency as a key credit quality indicator.
-The following table presents the delinquency distribution of the carrying value of customer accounts receivable by calendar year of origination as of January 31, 2023:
+The following table presents the delinquency distribution of the carrying value of customer accounts receivable by calendar year of origination as of January 31, 2024: